Angle Icon

 Procedure notes are used for all kinds of treatments — from minor in-office procedures to major surgeries.
 Clinicians have to complete these notes immediately for invasive procedures and diagnostic tests.

-What to include
+What to include in a procedure note

 Here are a few essential details to add to a procedure note template: